 - on syndicated feed content

-Similar to blog posts, individual products will appear on category pages as well.
+Similar to blog posts, individual products will appear on product category pages.

 You may need to duplicate content for different members on your site.